JerryTing170918/lodash/Readme.txt

-This are some funtions of lodash.
+These are some functions of lodash.